 When Frederick is in the bedroom with Annabelle, he shakes a bottle of champagne and then points the bottle at her with the foil and cork intact.
-The next scene, Frederick stops pointing the champagne bottle at her and removes the cork, the foil has already been removed.
+In the next scene, Frederick stops pointing the champagne bottle at her and removes the cork.
+The foil has already been removed.

-The skeleton's dissolved by the acid should not be held together in one piece the way the are seen, as the acid should have melted the tendons and joints that hold bones together, thus resulting in piles of loose bones.
+The skeleton's dissolving by the acid should not be shown as held together in one piece the way it is seen, as the acid should have melted the tendons and joints that hold bones together, thus resulting in piles of loose bones.

-Frederick Loren announces at the start of the challenge that if any of the contestants die, the deceased's heirs will get his/her $10,000.
-Later he says that if any of the five contestants die, the total $50,000 will be split evenly among the survivors.
-However, the initial statement is spoken directly to the film's audience, is not part of the actual plot line, and therefore does not really contradict the terms subsequently described to the genuine characters.
+Frederick Loren announces at the start of the challenge that if any of the contestants dies, the deceased's heirs will get his/her $10,000.
+Later, he says that if any of the five contestants dies, the total $50,000 will be split evenly among the survivors.
+However, the initial statement is spoken directly to the film's audience, is not part of the actual plot line, and therefore, does not really contradict the terms subsequently described to the genuine characters.

-The rope that comes floating through the window and wraps around Nora's feet and then unwraps itself and goes out the window again.
-In real life, how would you do all that?
-You can't reverse film in real life, and if there were a string attached, wouldn't Nora see it or feel it?
+The rope that comes floating through the window and wraps around Nora's feet and then unwraps itself and goes out the window again, in real life, how would you do all that?
+You can't reverse film in real life, and if there was a string attached, wouldn't Nora see it or feel it?

 Mr. Loren shakes an unopened bottle of "champagne" and points it menacingly at his wife, yet when the bottle is opened there is no effervescent "fountain" nor bubbles visible in their glasses when poured.

 When using candles in the rooms in the basement, the candlelight is obviously a spotlight as the shadows of the candle and silhouette of the person are displayed on the wall, when all there should be is candlelight.